 California's human trafficking law criminalizes sex trafficking, imposing enhanced penalties where the victim is a minor, and does not require force, fraud, or coercion when a minor is used in a commercial sex act.
 California CSEC laws include: procurement of a minor, disorderly conduct (which includes soliciting prostitution, with heightened penalties when a minor is involved), pimping and pandering (when a minor is involved), abduction of minor for prostitution, and employment of minor in pornography.
-Neither of California's prostitution-related statutes refer to the human trafficking statute for prosecuting or victim protections nor provide an affirmative defense to victims of domestic minor sex trafficking.
+Neither of California's prostitution-related statutes refer to the human trafficking statute to provide victim protections nor an affirmative defense to victims of domestic minor sex trafficking.
 Predicate acts under the criminal profiteering statute include human trafficking and CSEC offenses.

-S Criminal Provisions for Demand
+Criminal Provisions for Demand

 The human trafficking law cannot be used to prosecute demand.
 A buyer can be prosecuted under the general solicitation law (disorderly conduct) which distinguishes between buying sex with a minor and buying sex with an adult by providing an increased penalty when the defendant knew or should have known the person solicited was a minor.
 However, the penalty fails to reflect the seriousness of the offense and a mistake of age defense is specifically allowed.
 The statute on contact or communication with a minor with intent to commit an illegal sex act statute could apply to buyers who use the Internet or other electronic communications for this purpose.
 Buyers convicted of any crime may be required to pay restitution to a victim.
-Child pornography may be seized and destroyed, and buyers whose property is deemed a nuisance in connection with prostitutionrelated offenses could face asset forfeiture.
-Buyers of sex with minors must register as sex offenders if convicted of contact or communication with minor with intent to commit a crime if sexually motivated; however, buyers convicted of disorderly conduct even when it involves a minor, will not be required to register.
+Child pornography may be seized and destroyed, and buyers whose property is deemed a nuisance in connection with prostitution-related offenses could face asset forfeiture.
+Buyers who purchase or possess pornography involving children must register as sex offenders; registration is also required for buyers of sex with minors if convicted or even if the buyer contacts or communicates with the minor with the sexually motivated intent to commit the crime.
+However, buyers convicted of disorderly conduct even when it involves a minor, will not be required to register.

 Demand Selected Commercial Sex Crimes Crime (name of law abridged) Classification Sentence Fine (possible) Asset Forfeiture (available) Disorderly Conduct (§ 647(m)) Misdemeanor or Felony Min.
 2 days Max. up to 1 year Max. \$10,000 • Disorderly Conduct (§ 647(b)) Misdemeanor Max.
-6 months Max. \$1,000
+6 months Max. \$1,000 •